 For the size of the town, public transportation in Randolph is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Randolph, the benefits are reduced air pollution and congestion on the highways.

-The education level of Randolph citizens is substantially higher than the typical US community, as 29.37% of adults in Randolph have at least a bachelor's degree.
+The percentage of people in Randolph who are college-educated is somewhat higher than the average US community of 21.84%: 28.13% of adults in Randolph have at least a bachelor's degree.

 The most common language spoken in Randolph is English.
-Other important languages spoken here include French Creole and Vietnamese.
+Other important languages spoken here include French and French Creole.